 - Letter of Nomination - Attach a brief description, NO MORE THAN 750 words in length, describing the nominee’s qualifications and accomplishments.

 - Up to three confidential letters of endorsement [Letters of support from a variety of constituents, UI and non-UI (e.g., experts in the field), will have a greater impact].
-Letters of support should address the criteria listed above.
+Letters of support should each be no more than one page in length and address the criteria listed above.

 - CV (up to 10 pages).

-The deadline for submissions is February 3, 2017.
+The deadline for submissions has been extended to February 10, 2017.
 Recipients will be announced in April.